Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 A Star is Born (1954), 176 minutes, D: George Cukor

 A classic tearjerker, the first re-make of William Wellman's non-musical, classic 1937 film starring Janet Gaynor and Fredric March.
-Young aspiring star Esther Blodgett's (Judy Garland) singing career is launched in Hollywood -as Vicki Lester, by a fading, alcoholic film star Norman Maine (James Mason) whose popularity is on the decline.
-Their marriage is tested by the tragic consequences of his personal disintegration and loss of fame, especially in the Oscars ceremony scene.
-His stunning suicidal demise is inevitable, but duly honored by his wife onstage when she introduces herself as Mrs. Norman Maine.
-Includes Garland's memorable songs: "The Man That Got Away" and "Born In a Trunk."
+It was inspired by What Price Hollywood?
+(1932) also directed by Cukor.
+The emotionally-intense psycho-drama also hinted at the real-life troubles and problems (five marriages) in the career of its female star - Judy Garland - a victim of the Hollywood studio system - during the film's making.
+It was Garland's comeback and self-referential film (after she had been dismissed from her lead role in Annie Get Your Gun (1950)), and then suffered from alcoholic binges and suicide attempts.
+Young aspiring newcomer-star Esther Blodgett's (Judy Garland) singing career was launched in Hollywood - as Vicki Lester, by a fading, alcoholic film star Norman Maine (James Mason) whose popularity was on the decline.
+Their marriage was tested by the tragic consequences of his personal self-destruction, disintegration and loss of fame, especially in the Academy Awards Banquet Ceremony scene when Norman accidentally slapped her.
+His stunning suicidal demise was inevitable (he committed suicide by walking into the ocean), but duly honored by his wife onstage at the Shrine Theatre when she proudly introduced herself as Mrs. Norman Maine.
+Included Garland's memorable songs: "The Man That Got Away" and the main production number "Born In a Trunk."

 La Strada (1954, It.) (aka The Road), 94 minutes, D: Federico Fellini